Dog Warden Service

 There is no legal definition of a stray dog.
 Richmondshire District Council considers that a dog may reasonably be treated as a stray if it is roaming freely and not under the control of any person, irrespective of whether it has a home.

 If the dog warden has reason to believe that a dog is a stray he may legally seize it and detain it.
 It is checked for identification and if the address of the owner can be established he will try to contact them before taking the dog to the holding kennels.
 If the dog has no identification it will be taken straight to the holding kennels.
 In all cases a return fee will be payable.
-Please click here for the table of fees.
+Please see the table of fees for further information.

 The dog will remain at the kennels until it is claimed by the owner or for up to seven clear days after the date of seizure.
 If it is not claimed it will be re-homed.
 Only in extreme circumstances will a dog be 'put to sleep'.
 This normally only happens if the dog is dangerous or on the advice of a vet if the dog is ill.